Jhgomez/sopes1/Clase/notes.md

 status:  {}
 ```

+we could change the containers image version just for example in this case from `nginx:1.26.2` to `nginx:1.27.8`, then run `kubectl deploy -f <deployYAMLfileName>.yaml` if already an object was created previously with a `kubectl create` command, and then we again do another upgrade of the version and leave a `change-cause` and Kubernetes will keep track of these tags and the configurations, we can see them with `kubectl rollout history deploy <deploy_name>` and move to an specific rollout using `kubectl rollout undo deployment/<deploy_name> --to-revision=<revision_number>`, print yaml `kubectl get deployments <name> -o yaml` or the history command again to see the versions change

 `httpd` is apache web server in docker hub

-## Kubernetes Deployments
 We can have more than one ".yaml" file in a folder.
 When K8 creates a deployment it create a replica set that controls the pods replicas quantity.
-The name of the pods have a part of the name of the replica set plus something added to it
+The name of the pods have a part of the name of the replica set plus something added to it, we will see this if calling the `kubectl get pods` commands, the pods created by the replica set will have that naming conventions

+### Deployments Commands
 `kubectl scale --replicas=<quantity> --image=<image_name>`
-`kubectl scale --replicas=<quantity> --deployment/<deploy_name>`
+`kubectl scale --replicas=<quantity> <deployment|deploy(shorthand)>/<deploy_name>`
 `kubectl get deployments`
 `kubectl describe deployment <deploy_name>`
 `kubectl edit deployments <deploy_name>`